desirepath41/visualCaptcha/README.md

 ## Unofficial versions (created by community members)

-Please note we don't maintain these and it's very likely they're outdated. **Use at your own risk.**
+Please note we don't maintain these and some might be outdated. **Use at your own risk.**

 - [CodeIgniter Spark](https://github.com/montch/visualcaptcha-spark)
 - [RubyGem](https://github.com/kimenye/visualcaptcha)